nwb-sensors/PiModules/README.md

 * pico_status

-PIco Status Script - Script to show you some statistics pulled from your UPS PIco HV3.0A.
+PIco Status Script - Script to show you some statistics pulled from your UPS PIco HV3.0b+.
+This fork adds data from System Information register

 * temp_fan